Hearing Devices: Key Facts to Know & Consider

 Regular batteries last about one week.
 This can vary greatly on the size of battery, how much power your aid requires to deliver sound and how many hours a day they are in use.
 Always remember to open the battery door at night.
 This will disconnect the contacts on the battery and save power.

 Rechargeable batteries are available for certain models and can be a great alternative to people that have a regular schedule.
 Each night, your aids go into the charging station.
-Fully charged, they should last 10 to 12 hours.
-After a year, rechargeable batteries need to be replaced.
+Fully charged, they should last a full day.
+After a year, rechargeable batteries may need to be replaced.

 We do not suggest you wear your hearing aids to bed.
 Your ear canal can be delicate and can develop pressure sores when the weight of your head pushes the dome or mold into your ear.